 Years of experience have proven the Roadcrafter Classic's abrasion protection and all-weather capability.
 Like all Roadcrafter's this suit is covered with innovations: high-visibility Scotchlite™ reflective,all those strategically placed pockets, provisions for removable arm and thigh map window pockets, optional hip and back impact armor, highly water resistant underarm and back vents, an ultrasuede collar, and a variety of adjustable tabs and zippers to fine-tune the fit.

 The Roadcrafter Classic Two-Piece is all about attention to detail, real-world riding and meticulous craftsmanship.
 Mil-spec 500 Denier Cordura® GORE-TEX® fabric.
-Six colors: black, grey, red, hi-viz lime yellow, tan or cobalt blue.
-Six abrasion area colors: black, grey, red, hi-viz lime yellow, tan, cobalt blue, or silver.
+Six colors: black, grey, hi-viz lime yellow, orange, oxblood, or tan.
+Six abrasion area colors: black, grey, red, hi-viz lime yellow, cobalt blue, or silver.
 Machine washable.
 Men's 34, 36–54 short, regular or long.
 Women's 2-20.